benelan/choroator/README.md

 __Web__

 Creates an output GEOJSON to be used with a web version of the Leaflet map.
-The GEOJSON is used in the index.html and map.js files included in the package.

-This option has the most functionality, but is more robust.
+The GEOJSON is used in the `index.html` and `map.js` files.
+This option has the most functionality.

 __Folium__

-This uses a Python module called Folium to create a Leaflet map.
-This bypasses the need for creating a new GEOJSON and using HTML or Javascript.
+This uses a Python package called Folium to create a Leaflet map which bypasses the need for creating a new GEOJSON and using HTML or JavaScript.

 The Folium map does not have interactivity and the data classification and density options do not currently work.
 The breaks are set to quantile by default.